telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/json.md

 # Store Data as JSON

-The Spreadsheet component allows you to store and load data in a native JSON format.
+The Spreadsheet allows you to store and load data in a native JSON format.

 The format follows the same structure as the [widget configuration](/api/javascript/ui/spreadsheet#configuration).
 It is designed to be used both for direct storage and as an [intermediate format]({% slug serverside_processing_spreadsheet_widget %}).

 > **Important**
 >
-> An official JSON schema will be published once the component goes out of Beta.
+> Once the Spreadsheet goes out of its Beta version, an official JSON schema will be published.

-Persisted information includes:
+The information that is persisted includes:

 * Cell formulas, values, formatting and styling.
 * Row height and column width.